amitxv/PC-Tuning/docs/post-install.md

 - Try to favor free and open source software.
 Stay away from proprietary software where you can and ensure to scan files with [VirusTotal](https://www.virustotal.com/gui/home/upload) before running them

 - Consider removing your game off the GPU core by setting an affinity to the game process to prevent them being serviced on the same CPU as [this improves frame pacing](../media/isolate-gpu-core.png).
-Your mileage may vary but it is definitely something worth mentioning
+Your mileage may vary, but it is definitely something worth mentioning

 - Favor tools such as [Bulk-Crap-Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller) to uninstall programs as the regular control panel does not remove residual files

-- Kill processes that waste resources such as game clients and **explorer.exe**
+- Kill processes that waste resources such as game clients and ``explorer.exe``

-    - Use **Ctrl + Shift + Esc** to open process explorer then use **File -> Run** to start the **explorer.exe** shell again
+    - Use ``Ctrl+Shift+Esc`` to open process explorer then use ``File -> Run`` to start the ``explorer.exe`` shell again

 - Consider using the scripts in ``C:\bin\scripts\idle-scripts`` (place on desktop for easy access) to disable idle before launching a game and enable idle after you close your game.
 This will mitigate jitter due to the process of state transition.
 Beware of higher temperatures and power consumption.
 The CPU temperature should not increase to the point of thermal throttling because you should have already dealt with that in [docs/physical-setup.md](/docs/physical-setup.md)

 - If you are using Windows 8.1+ and [FSE/Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) with your game, you *can* disable DWM using the scripts in ``C:\bin\scripts\dwm-scripts`` as the process wastes resources despite there being no composition.
-Beware as elements of the UI will be broken and somes games/programs will not be able to launch (you may need to disable hardware acceleration)
+Beware of the UI breaking and some games/programs will not be able to launch (you may need to disable hardware acceleration)

 - Carry out maintenance tasks yourself on a weekly basis.
 This includes:

     - Trimming your SSD

-    - Using a [lint roller](https://www.ikea.com/us/en/p/baestis-lint-roller-gray-90425626) to remove dirt and debris from the mousepad once in a while
+    - Using a [lint roller](https://www.ikea.com/us/en/p/baestis-lint-roller-gray-90425626) to remove dirt and debris from the mouse pad once in a while

     - Using a small [air dust blower](https://www.amazon.com/s?k=air+dust+blower) to remove dirt and debris from the mouse sensor lens often